rtdi/AppContainer/docs/007 - Repository.md

 URLs should be relative, either within the app `<a href="./page2.html">` or crossing apps `<a href="../app3/index.html">`.
 This enables that the developer can see the version from within his repository `/repo/dev1`.
 The final production code will be in another schema, e.g. `/repo/public/app1`.

-## Database scripts and schemas

-For database objects this is not sufficient because one app might consists of multiple database schemas.
-An obvious example is a large ERP application which consists of 100s of apps.
-The ERP data should be central, not individual to the app.
-Similar to above this is handled via directories, e.g. `/repo/dev1/app1/db/erpschema`

-A create table script located in `/repo/dev1/app1/db/erpschema` will be created in the database schema `erpschema`.
-The create script should not decide on the schema the table is created, this is derived from the directory name.
-Which creates another problem when deploying the same application multiple times in the same database.
-For example when two developers want to work totally independent including the database tables or in the database is a test and QA schema.

-The repository must support more - schema aliasing.
-In the root folder an optional `/repo/dev1/app1/dbalias.json` file controls the actual schema name to be used.
-This shall not be part of the git repository as it is developer specific (`.gitignore`!).
-It contains key-value pairs where key is the schema directory `erpschema` and the value is the actual schema to use `dev1`.
-When a script in the erpschema directory is executed, the database connection changes the default schema to dev1 and runs the script.
-Hence the table is created in this schema, assuming the developer has the required permissions on that schema - in this example his very own dev1 schema.

-But aliases work within the scripts as well.
-A script with `create view sales select * from erpschema.orders;` would get changed at execution time, replacing the `erpschema` to `dev1`.
-This enables each developer to have full control about the degree of individuality (use the common schema, use a personal schema) for each schema.
-Also at the deployment of the application the schema assoziations can be changed if needed.

-The general guideline however shall be to use schema names as they will be at deployment time and the developers alias it to their schemas if needed.

 ## Production deployment

 Once the application is ready, it gets deployed.
 This follows the same procedure: A user, this time a technical user, does a git pull.
 If the user name is `public` the latest code will be copied into `/repo/public/app1` and the database scripts get executed.